yash9111/questdb.io/docs/reference/function/date-time.md

 `now()` - offset from UTC Epoch in microseconds.

 Calculates `UTC timestamp` using system's real time clock.
-Unlike `sysdatetime()`, it does not change within the query execution timeframe and should be used in WHERE clause to filter designated timestamp column relative to current time, i.e.:
+Unlike `systimestamp()`, it does not change within the query execution timeframe and should be used in WHERE clause to filter designated timestamp column relative to current time, i.e.: